 - Ulupalekua is a Great Rest Stop: I’m a hula dancer and I’ve danced to the song Ulupalekua for years without ever stepping foot there.
 That was the main reason we stopped here.
 It’s a great second stop after Haleakala.
 The rolling hills of bright green grass and the view of the deep blue ocean are breathtaking!
 They have a ranch store that offers yummy freshly made meals, bottled drinks, and souvenir stuff.
 There is also a winery offering locally made wine.
 Owen enjoyed running around in the fields and looking at some of the artwork in the gardens.

 The main thing is that Maui is totally doable with a toddler.
 Traveling solo always is more exhausting than with friends or family.
-My Mom joined us partway through our trip to Maui and it was a big help to have another set of eyes on Owen.
+My Mom joined us partway through our trip to Maui.
+It was a big help to have another set of eyes on Owen.
 On the nights where it was just Owen and me, I was glad to have wifi for the time between his bedtime and mine.